-The following list gives the telephone extensions and AOC room number personnel who are available to assist VLA users.
+The following list gives the telephone extensions and AOC room numbers of personnel who are available to assist VLA users.
 In most cases the individuals have responsibilities or special knowledge in certain areas as noted in the right hand column.